HugoSenetaire/stylegan2-pytorch/README.md

 ## Usage

 ### Datasets :
-The class dataset will lead everything for training or generation by telling on what conditions we need to condition.
+The class dataset will lead everything for training or generation by telling on what category we need to condition.

 #### Initiating Dataset :
- When creating the dataset, we have to provide a path to the folder image path and a path to a csv with all the information of the image (ie also the condition) :
+When creating the dataset object, we have to provide a path to the folder image path and a path to a csv with all the information of the image (ie also the condition) :

  > --folder FOLDER_PATH
  > --csv_path CSV_PATH

 If the csv_path is not given, we assume that the csv_path is FOLDER_PATH+".csv".